Abantennarius drombus: Description

 There also tends to be sexual dimorphism between males and females for fish within this family; however, there is no literature describing this specific difference in A. drombus.
-It’s likely that these individuals do exhibit sexual dimorphism as it plays a role in the mating rituals observed within Antennariidae.
+It is likely that these individuals do exhibit sexual dimorphism as it plays a role in the mating rituals observed within Antennariidae.

 Generally, fish within the Antennariidae family have a modified first dorsal spine, which is called the illicium.
 The second dorsal fin is not connected to the head with a membrane and acts as a lure to attract prey, with the shape typically differing between species.
 The illicium is a key characteristic for fish within this family, working in tandem with their large, cave-like mouth for feeding.

 Distinguishing fin characteristics of the freckled frogfish include Abantennarius drombus has 3 dorsal spines, 12 soft rays in the second dorsal fin, and 7 soft rays in the anal fin.
 A distinguishing feature separating it from A. coccineus is that this species typically has 10 pectoral fin rays, while A. coccineus has 12.
 In addition, this species has an esca which is not white, whereas in A. coccineus it is white.
 The illicium is about the same length as the second dorsal spine.
 The second dorsal fin is not connected to the head with a membrane.
 There is no caudal peduncle.
 The color of the freckled frogfish varies from brown to reddish brown or gray, typically marked with small dark blotches, the "freckles" that give it its common name, which are especially obvious on the fins.
-This species has a maximum published standard length of 12 cm (4.7 in)>The body shape and fin composition measure this species’ standard length to be roughly 12 cm (4.7 in).
+This species has a maximum published standard length of 12 cm (4.7 in)>The body shape and fin composition measure this species' standard length to be roughly 12 cm (4.7 in).